dthecatalyst/PMGuide/README.md

 As such The estimates used to conduct the financial viability must be done with great care so as to make them as accurate as possible.
 Wherever possible, experts' opinions, past project histories, and even computer simulations should be used to verify the estimates are as accurate as possible.

+### Non-Financial Criteria for Selecting Projects
+Although organizations will use financials to determine the viability of selecting a project, financial measures are not the only criteria that an organization should consider when investing money in a project.
+There are non-financial criteria that should be considered.
+Sometimes, non-financial criteria may drive an organization to select a project with less than desirable financial measures.
+Some examples are:
+ -  To meet new government or legal regulations.
+For example, a new law that requires the business to implement a new process or modify/upgrade their existing equipment to not be in violation of the law.
+-   To gain competitive advantage.
+For example, to launch a new product ahead of a competitor, or to invest in research and development projects to maintain or increase market share.
+-   To invest in new technologies or processes.
+For example, to implement the latest technology in the organization to improve the efficiency and productivity of their workers, or to improve an existing process in the organization that would create cost savings in future years.